marianaballa/marianaballa.github.io/about/index.md

 This is Mariana Balla, but I guess you already know that since you are here...

 I own a Bachelor's degree on "Information & Communication Technology" granted by the [Faculty of Natural Sciences](http://www.fshn.edu.al/), University of Tirana and now I'm having my Master's based on the same subject at the same university.
-Alongside with my studies I work as an operations manager for [Ura Design](https://ura.design/), a design studio.

 I'm passionate about free and open source technologies.
 For the past two years I've been a member of [Open Labs Hackerspace](https://openlabs.cc/en/) and since November 2017 I am also a member of the executive board.
 I'm sure you've never heard of a hackerspace's executive board that all members are girls!
 Have you? 😉